IMAGINE-Consortium/imagine/doc/source/components.rst

 The template assumes that one already possesses a model for distribution of thermal :math:`e^-` in a module :py:mod:`MY_GALAXY_MODEL`.
-Such model needs to be able to map an arbitrary coordinate grid into a densities.
+Such model needs to be able to map an arbitrary coordinate grid into densities.

 Of course, one can also write ones model (if it is simple enough) into the derived subclass definition.
 On example of a class derived from